 In August 2002, the PMC Commercial special committee engaged U.S. Bancorp Piper Jaffray to act as its financial advisor with respect to evaluating strategic alternatives available to PMC Commercial, including a possible transaction with PMC Capital.
-Pursuant to this engagement, U.S. Bancorp Piper Jaffray agreed to render to the

-PMC Commercial special committee, if requested, a fairness opinion in connection with any transaction that might result from one of the strategic alternatives.
+Pursuant to this engagement, U.S. Bancorp Piper Jaffray agreed to render to the PMC Commercial special committee, if requested, a fairness opinion in connection with any transaction that might result from one of the strategic alternatives.
 On March 27, 2003, U.S. Bancorp Piper Jaffray delivered its written opinion to the PMC Commercial special committee that, as of that date, and based upon and subject to the assumptions, factors and limitations set forth in the written opinion and described below, the exchange ratio in the proposed merger pursuant to the merger agreement was fair, from a financial point of view, to PMC Commercial.
-A copy of the written opinion is attached to this joint proxy statement/prospectus as Annex C and is incorporated by reference into this joint proxy statement/prospectus.
-PMC Commercial shareholders should read the opinion carefully in its entirety in conjunction with this joint proxy statement/prospectus and should carefully consider the assumptions made, matters considered, and limits of the review undertaken, by U.S. Bancorp Piper Jaffray.
+U.S. Bancorp Piper Jaffray has updated the opinion as of November 10, 2003.
+A copy of U.S. Bancorp Piper Jaffray's written opinion is attached to this joint proxy statement/ prospectus as Annex C and is incorporated by reference into this joint proxy statement/ prospectus.
+PMC Commercial shareholders should read the opinion carefully in its entirety in conjunction with this joint proxy statement/ prospectus and should carefully consider the assumptions made, matters considered, and limits of the review undertaken, by U.S. Bancorp Piper Jaffray.